The big picture

 Build tax-free wealth

-Once the comp tax is handled, route the surplus into the Roth space most high earners don’t realize they have.
+Once the comp tax is handled, route the surplus into the Roth space most high earners don’t realize they have — and if you hold startup stock, see how much of the eventual exit gain QSBS can make federal-tax-free.

 Not sure where you are on the map?